stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Divination/index.md

 You touch one willing creature.
 Once before the spell ends, the target has +1d on an ability check of its choice.
 The spell then ends.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) talent, the spell can affect a second roll within the duration.
+When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the spell can affect a second roll within the duration.

 ## True Strike
 *Divination Cantrip*<br>